JetBrains/Qodana/topics/monorepo-project.md

 </tab>
 </tabs>

-## View inspection results
+## View analysis results

-Congratulations, now you can navigate to [Qodana Cloud](https://qodana.cloud) and review the inspection results for each project inside your monorepo project!
+Congratulations, now you can navigate to [%cloud%](https://qodana.cloud) and review the analysis results for each project inside your monorepo project!